Mightyfrong/gallifreyan-translation-helper/README.md

 }
 ```

-The decorator object **shermansDeco** has a comparable pattern.
-It returns an array of decorators (e.g. diacritics *and* u-line for ü).
+The decorator object **shermansDeco** has a comparable pattern, whereas the table consists of relative radiant and radius positions of decorators, and a draw-method exists on its own to handle partial repetitive instruction.
+The getDaco-method returns an array of decorators (e.g. diacritics *and* u-line for ü).
 Decorators can be sets of multiple radiants to be processed and given relative positions or ranges of relative diameters of the parent character circle/arc.

 ### Translation
 **shermansTranslate(ctx, input)** is the main wrapper for the algorithm and is passed the canvas object and the actual input.
-It sets up the initial coordinates for the words baseline, initiates the [general draw object](#Multipurpose-Drawing), sets up an [array of characters](#Grouping-SCG) and sets the canvas size according to the number of (grouped) characters.
+It retrieves the users settings for the translation, sets up the initial coordinates for the words baseline, initiates the [general draw object](#Multipurpose-Drawing), sets up an [array of characters](#Grouping-SCG) and sets the canvas size according to the number of (grouped) characters or the size of word circles.

 Then the array of characters is processed for each word and each group of characters.
 Grouping of characters makes resizing of the base necessary.
 The index for the last consonant of the group is determined and used as a resizing factor.